retextjs/retext/Readme.md

 ## Desired Plugins

+> Hey!
+Want to create one of the following, or any other plugin, for retext but not sure where to start?
+I suggest to read retext-visit’s source code to see how it’s build first (it’s probably the most straight forward to learn), and go from there.
+> Let me know if you still have any questions, go ahead and send me [feedback](mailto:tituswormer@gmail.com) or [raise an issue](https://github.com/wooorm/retext/issues).

   * retext-date — detect time and date in text;
   * retext-language — Detect the language of text;
   * retext-live — Detect changes in a textarea (contenteditable?), sync the diffs over to a retext tree, let plugins modify the content, and sync the diffs back to the textarea;